VivekYadav-77/Simple-Games/README.md

    Open any game folder (rockpaperscissor, tictactoe, or snakegame).
    Run the html file in your browser.

-🕹 Game Features
+##🕹 Game Features
-Rock Paper Scissors
+#Rock Paper Scissors

--Play against the computer.
+:Play against the computer.
--Randomized computer moves.
+:Randomized computer moves.
--Score tracking and reset option.
+:Score tracking and reset option.

-Tic Tac Toe
+#Tic Tac Toe

-Two-player game (X vs O).
+:Two-player game (X vs O).
--Detects winner or draw.
+:Detects winner or draw.
--New Game option.
+:New Game option.
--Reset option.
+:Reset option.

-Snake Game
+#Snake Game

--Classic snake gameplay with food.
+:Classic snake gameplay with food.
--Start, Resume, and New Game buttons.
+:Start, Resume, and New Game buttons.
--Bonus food for extra points.
+:Bonus food for extra points.
--Smooth and slower speed for better playability.
+:Smooth and slower speed for better playability.